angarsky/diveintopython/learn/variables/set/convert.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/variables/set/convert

 Sets conversion in Python is the process of transforming one type of set into another, such as converting a list to a set or vice versa.
 Understanding how to perform set conversions can be helpful in various scenarios, including data analysis, filtering, and sorting.

 ## List vs Set in Python